Suspicious Activity Reporting

 You can also download our guide to help build a robust SAR framework.
 Click here to download.

 In the coming weeks we will be adding more content to help you ensure your Suspicious Activity Reporting framework is robust, and to keep you updated on the new NCA SAR portal.
-If there is something specific that we have not covered and you’d like to know about, please get in touch with Clarinda Grundy.
+If there is something specific that we have not covered and you’d like to know about, please get in touch with Clarinda Woodford.

 When to file a SAR